-Following BSA rules, ALL adults staying overnight at our District Event must be currently registered in an adult fee required position as listed or as an adult program participant.
-If there is any questions regarding this don't hesitate to contact either the Camporee Chair, Frank Sotrines, or the professionals at Council.
+Following Scouting America, ALL adults staying overnight at our District Event must be currently registered in an adult fee required position as listed or as an adult program participant.
+If there are any questions regarding this don't hesitate to contact either the Camporee Chair, Frank Sotrines, or the professionals at Council.